uberscott/disney-lean-back/README.md

 * **Up** - move up
 * **Down** - move down
 * **Left** - move left
-* **Right** - move right
+* **Right** - move right (gosh, this is starting to seem rather strait-forward at this point...)
-* **Escape** - Press this when you have grown sick of the lean back experience and you would like it to go away.
+* **Escape** - Press this when you have grown sick of the lean back experience and you would like it to go away

 You may notice the navigation is implemented in a strange way.
 The SELECTED tile is always positioned in the upper left corner of the screen and when the selection changes either the grid or the row scroll to move the newly selected tile into that position.
 It works, but it's not as good as the common user experience where the grid & rows only scroll when the selection is changed to something out of the viewport.
 I will explain why I chose to implement the navigation this way later in this document.

 ## EXPLANATIONS & RATIONALES
-### HOW THE PROJECT WENT FOR ME
-A few things went wrong for me during this project.
-Although I have made client side and openGL applications before and I have made RUST applications before--this was my first time making a client side application in RUST.
-That means I had to select openGL & matrix algebra libs I hadn't used before and I ran into some problems with the libraries I selected which caused the need for some rewrites.

-Also, I made some choices in my implementations that I would never make for production ready code simply in order to create something worthy of a review within a reasonable time.
-In particular scheduling conflicts caused me to delay getting started on the project for a few days and upcoming scheduling conflicts motivated me to simplify things as I was worried if I took a break in the pursuance of this test to handle other obligations it might never get done or be delayed to such a degree that it would reflect poorly on me.
-I ended up spending 4 full days programming this project.
+### DEVELOPMENT TIME
+I spent 4 days on this project.
+Four days was probably more time than what was intended by the assignment, however, I wanted to submit a strong showing for this opportunity that I am rather excited about.

+### CHALLENGES
+I have written openGL applications in Java and I server side applications in Rust, however, this is the first time I have written an openGL application in Rust and I didn't have my 'go to' libraries chosen for openGL and matrix algebra at the ready which resulting in some stumbling as I tried multiple libraries to get the results I wanted.

 ### IMAGE FETCHING & CACHING RATIONALE
 A proper image fetching & caching implementation should: